 Organizations need sophisticated controls that strengthen access policies and enhance logging and analytics capabilities to prevent unauthorized activities that lead to fraud, theft, and error.

-Are You Preventing Unauthorized Changes To Maintain Data Integrity?
+Are You Preventing Unauthorized Changes to Maintain Data Integrity?

 Data integrity risk occurs when data stored and processed by IT systems are incomplete, inaccurate, or inconsistent across different IT systems.
 It is a result of weak or absent IT controls that can verify the accuracy and completeness of data inputs and appropriately restrict access to view, change, or extract the data.
 For example, an unauthorized change to financial data stored in SAP can negatively impact the accuracy and completeness of the organization’s financial reports (a material weakness).

-Minimize Material Weakness And Stay Audit-Ready With Pathlock
+Minimize Material Weakness and Stay Audit-Ready with Pathlock

 Pathlock offers various solutions that enable you to enforce data security, maintain internal and external compliance, and adhere to multiple regulations.
 From multi-factor authentication at the login level to masking of sensitive data fields, Pathlock provides complete control over data access and exposure that goes beyond the initial access.

 Our attribute-based access control considers the context of access when authenticating data access, even at the field level.
-The Pathlock Platform takes a layered approach to security within your SAP ecosystem to enable field-level controls that prevent, restrict, and monitor access and modification of any field data.
+Pathlock takes a layered approach to security within your SAP ecosystem to enable field-level controls that prevent, restrict, and monitor access and modification of any field data.

 Schedule a demo with our SAP experts to learn how Pathlock can help you stay audit-ready without disrupting business continuity.